simonvw95/GD_3d_tool/README.md

 We adapted the tool to work for graph drawings and enhanced it by adding new features

 ### Minimal example
-#### Note: Due to unresolved pickling errors with git please follow steps 3-7 below.
-(To be solved)
 With a single git clone, the tool should be usable for three example graphs provided in the GitHub repository.
-Simply run **visualize_metrics.py**.
+Please run the **json_to_pickle.py** script to put the datafiles in the correct format.
+Then Simply run **visualize_metrics.py** to use the tool for three example graphs.
 To use the tool for your own graphs please follow the instructions below.

 ### Personal dataset/graphs